 Keeping payers advised of your current address is a good idea, as is reporting errors to payers.
 However, if you don't receive a Form 1099 you expect, consider not asking for it.
+In some cases, if you are missing an IRS Form 1099, you may want to keep quiet.
 If you are expecting a Form 1099, you know about the income, so just report that amount on your tax return.
 IRS computers have no problem with that.
 If you call or write the payer and raise the issue, you may end up with two of them, one issued in the ordinary course (even if it never got to you), and one issued because you called.
-For that reason, if you know about the income but are missing an IRS Form 1099, you may want to keep quiet.